portworx/px-docs/_includes/asg/ebs-template.md

 ### Limiting storage nodes.

 PX allows you to create a homogenous cluster where some of the nodes are storage nodes and rest of them are storageless.
-You can specify the no. of storage nodes in your cluster by setting the ```max_drive_set_count``` input argument.
+You can specify the number of storage nodes in your cluster by setting the ```max_drive_set_count``` input argument.
+Modify the input arguments to PX as shown in the below examples.

 Examples: